 Bad smells, such as sulfurous, decayed, or sewage-like scents, can be due to bacteria growing in your water heater.
 Usually, if bacteria is growing in the water heater, the hot water has not been used for a while, the water has been turned off for some time, or the thermostat is set too low.

 The bacteria are not harmful but the smell and taste can be off-putting.
 You should have a plumber help you in the case of bacteria.
 The rotten egg odor that is sometimes present in a home’s plumbing system can be caused by a corroded anode rod in the water heater.
 This can be fixed by replacing the anode rod.
 The steps are as follows:

-prevent leaks.
+- Before installing the new anode rod, remember to use Teflon tape on the threads toprevent leaks.
 Insert the new anode rod into the tank and tighten it down.

 Hard water can also cause odor and sediment issues.
 Installing a water filter and/or a water softener usually remedies the problem.

 This article was originally published at thespruce.com.
 If you are currently experiencing a problem with your water heater, don’t wait any longer, contact us today and we can come take a look and help you get back to clean, normal smelling water!